\\\ GPS Pet Activity Tracking

 2 real stories written by pet owners explain why they decided it was time to use GPS pet activity trackers

-Our cockapoo is simply adorable but loves wild rabbits!
+Our cockapoo is simply adorable but adores chasing wild rabbits!
 We didn’t know how much until one early evening during late summer when she was roaming around on the hills and suddenly bolted off unexpectedly.

-We started cutting our way into the centre of the mass where we thought she was located which took about 20 minutes and finally found her stuck with head down slightly down an animal hole which was very likely to be a rabbits hole where she hadn’t been able free herself to get out because of the brambles surrounding her.
+We started cutting our way into the centre of the mass where we thought she was located which took about 20 minutes and finally found her stuck with head down, slightly down an animal hole, which was very likely to be a rabbits hole, where she hadn’t been able to free herself to get out, because of the brambles surrounding her.

 She was very cold and clearly disturbed.
 We carried her back to the car and back home.

 Up for work at 6am wasn’t fun next morning having endured most of the night on the hills with 2 hours sleep!
-So after a discussion and research we decided she wasn’t to be trusted and a GPS pet tracker was needed.
+We decided she wasn’t to be trusted, so after a discussion and research, a GPS pet tracker subscription was purchased.

 The Story of Benjy the Jack Russell